gw2efficiency/recipe-calculation/README.md

   output: 1,
   components: [/* ... */],

-  // The following keys get set for the top level
-  // and all sub-components:
+  // The following keys get set for the top level and all sub-components:

-  // The total quantity that is needed to craft this component
+  // The total quantity of this component
   totalQuantity: 5,

-  // The total quantity that this item needs to be created
+  // The total used quantity of this component.
+This is after
-  // If this is 0 then the user already owns all components
+  // subtracting the available items of the user.
+If this is 0
+  // then the user owns all items already.
   usedQuantity: 5,

-  // The flag if the component should be crafted or bought
+  // The flag if the component should be crafted ("true") or bought ("false")
   craft: true,

   // Total buy price of the component